CorndelWithSoftwire/DevOps-Course-FAQs/glossary.md

 _Module 3_

-**TDD** - "Test Driven Development", the practice of writing failing tests before writing code.
+**TDD** - "Test Driven Development", the practice of writing failing tests before writing code to make them pass.
 _Module 3_

 **Test Pyramid** - A diagram showing the idea of having fewer higher level end-to-end tests built on many lower level unit tests.
 _Module 3_

-**UAT** - "User Agent Testing" manual testing performed by the end user to determine whether a system satisfies the requirements.
-Also known as Acceptance Testing.
+**UAT** - "User Acceptance Testing", manual testing performed by an end user to determine whether a system satisfies the requirements.
 _Module 3_

 **User story** - A translation of user needs into something a developer can act on, often in the format "_As a \<role or persona>, I can \<functionality> so that \<reason>_"